hongseok-yang/probprog20/README.md

 ## 1. Important Announcements

+#### [March 14] Penality scheme for late homework submissions.

+Here is our scheme for handling late homework submissions.
+It assumes that the total marks are 100.

+1. <= One day late: -10
+2. <= Two days late: -20
+3. <= Three days late: -30
+4. <= Four days late: -40
+5. More than four days late: -100.

+#### [March 14] Project group.

+The group project is an important part of this course.
+Find your project partners by 13 March 2019, and inform all of Hongseok, Daeseok, and Kwonsoo by email.
+Each group should consist of 1-3 students.

 #### [March 8] Honour code.

 The course will adopt very strict honour code.
 If a student is found to copy homework solutions from friends and other sources, he or she will get F. Similarly, if a student is found to do cheaing during exam, she or he will get F as well.